amzn/style-dictionary/examples/advanced/referencing_aliasing/README.md

 ```
 In this case, the string `"{color.base.green.value}"` is resolved at build time, and gets its value from the value of the "green" base color, `"#00FF00"`.

-The reference can point to another property in a **different JSON file**.
-For example open `color/font.json` and see how the value for the base/secondary font colors are references to the properties declared in `color/base.json`:
+The reference can point to another token in a **different JSON file**.
+For example open `color/font.json` and see how the value for the base/secondary font colors are references to the tokens declared in `color/base.json`:

 ```
 {